carbonXIII/PomodoroApp/README.md

 ![Velocity Chart](artifacts/images/velocity_chart_8.png)

 ### Team Contribution
-- [Ishaan Bhattacharya / ishaanb555](https://github.com/ishaanb555) - - Completed user story 003 having to do with the sign up page credentials being saved into a firebase realtime database, and the corresponding requirement testing 025 in the manual tests. also made 1/2 of the presentation video.
+- [Ishaan Bhattacharya / ishaanb555](https://github.com/ishaanb555) - - Added an information page, verified the login page such that it retrieves data from the database and outputs error messages based on the type of error. also made 1/2 of the presentation video.
 - [Jordan Richards / thefinalstarman](https://github.com/thefinalstarman) - - Implemented the task list, fixed notifications, added animated progress indicator, switched 2 text fields to material versions with clear buttons, changing running task duration now resets timer, a bunch of random bug / QoL fixes.
 - [Kevin Perez / KaeWing](https://github.com/KaeWing) - - Completed user story 014 which stops the break timer from automatically starting at the end of the work timer and made it to be manually started again with the resume button.
 - [Kimberly Szekely / Kimberly Szekely](https://github.com/KimberlySzekely) - - Continued user story 5 to match current implemented UI.
 Started user story 16 to have a dark mode that matched the currently implemented UI.